Jambon Sec (Cru) - Air-Cured Ham. The Ten Most Popular Air-Cured Hams on French Menus.

 The flavor of Vendée ham.

 The herbs, spices, and flavors include cinnamonthymebay leaves, and an alcoholic eau-de vie.
 With the climate of Vendée making drying difficult, this is a pressed ham that allows for a shortened drying time of 3 to 4 months.
 After drying, this ham may be smoked with a process that creates a taste claimed by some to be comparable to Canadian Bacon.
-Vendée is a tasty and different ham, but never having tasted Canadian Bacon, I cannot confirm the similarities.
+Vendée is a tasty and different ham, but having tasted a variety of products called Canadian Bacon, I cannot confirm the similarities.
 On my next visit to Canada, I will check this out.

 Plage Normoutier in Vendee